vaadin-component-factory/enhanced-rich-text-editor/README.md

 Position of tab stop is set in pixels.

+### Readonly area
+To make part of text read only, select text and click `lock` icon in toolbar.
+Now text is not editable.
+To make text editable egain, select it and clicl `lock` button again.

+Limitations of readonly functionality:
+* Readonly is not working in `code` block
+* Readonly is a inline element(like span), so it is still possible to put cursore after the area and add some text
+* Readonly area can be deleted, if user put cursor after it and press backspace
+* Readonly area can be styled using toolbar buttons
+* Selecting multiple lines and making them readonly will create multiple Readonly areas

 ## Running the demo
 * Run from the command line `mvn install -DskipTests`
 * Run from the command line `mvn -pl enhanced-rich-text-editor-demo -Pwar jetty:run`